optymyze-dev/devops-bootcamp/extra/virtualbox-and-centos-minimal.md

     $ sudo su -
     ```

 - For ease of use, make sudo for sudoers run without asking for password.
-In the sudoers file, you should find the following lines; comment the first configuration line using # and uncomment the last line, so everything looks like below
+In the sudoers file, you should find the following lines; comment the first configuration line (`%wheel  ALL=(ALL)       ALL`) using # and uncomment the last line (`# %wheel        ALL=(ALL)       NOPASSWD: ALL`), so everything looks like below
     ```bash
     $ vim /etc/sudoers
     ## Allows people in group wheel to run all commands